chrisw957/yocto-manifest/README.md

 a look to be sure your operating system is supported: https://wiki.yoctoproject.org/wiki/Distribution_Support

-**6. Build the X11 image:**
+**6. Build the Exofile image:**

 This is the graphical image which actually runs the exoflex appliction.
 It is considerably more complex, and takes longer to build.
+We call it di-image because that what is was called in the older repository.

-    $ bitbake exoflex-x11-image
+    $ bitbake di-image

 **7. Create a bootable micro SD card:**